eatrabyo/dads_7202_cnn_homework/README.md

 |      Training on     |                 Last Conv Layer + Classifier                 |                 Last Conv Layer + Classifier                 |                 Last Conv Layer + Classifier                 |

 ## Evaluation
-Since classification of deer family have all class equal importance, we use accuracy metric for the evaluation.
+Since the classification of the deer family have all class equal importance, we use an accuracy metric for the evaluation.

 ### Learning Curve
 1. DenseNet201